yareeh/yareeh.github.io/about.md

   creditlink: http://texturelovers.com
 ---

+I work as a Chief Architect in <a href="http://reaktor.fi/">Reaktor</a>.
+Specialicing in nothing but doing everything.

-My blog originally located in http://agilesmagile.blogspot.com/ moving here bit by bit.
+My blog originally located in <a href="http://agilesmagile.blogspot.com/">agilesmagile.blogspot.com</a> moving here bit by bit.
 Starting with new posts.

 ## I'll blog about:

 * Agile
 * Tech
+* Design
 * Biz